JorjaFox/library/content/posts/news/2003/better-nutrition.md

 **vegetarian girl next door catapults to stardom**

 As a star on the top-rated CBS police drama *CSI: Crime Scene Investigation*, Jorja (pronounced Georgia) Fox as to watch what she eats.
-Not or health reasons- although nutrition certainly is important to the devoted vegetarian- but becuase of the show's sometimes gory realism.
+Not or health reasons- although nutrition certainly is important to the devoted vegetarian- but because of the show's sometimes gory realism.
 "I've learned not to eat before certain scenes," she says.

 That's hardly surprising give the fact that Fox's character, Sara Sidle- a name that, she says, "sounds a little too much like 'suicidal'"- works as a member of the CSI autopsy team.
 Her job?
 Examining the lifeless bodies discovered in the dark hours of the night in Las Vegas and uncovering clues about the who, what, where, when and why of their demise.